Privacy Notice for Employees, Workers and Contractors

-GDPR Candidate Privacy notice
+GDPR Privacy notice for employees, workers and contractors

-Prepared By: Sr. Compliance Officer
+Prepared by: Sr. Compliance Officer

-Approved By: ZAFAR I. ANJUM, Group CEO
+Approved by: ZAFAR I. ANJUM, Group CEO

 What is the purpose of this document?

 CRI Group is committed to protecting the privacy and security of your personal information.

 This privacy notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the General Data Protection Regulation (GDPR).
 It applies to all employees, workers and contractors.

 CRI Group is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 This notice applies to current and former employees, workers and contractors.
 This notice does not form part of any contract of employment or other contract to provide services.
 We may update this notice at any time but if we do so, we will provide you with an updated copy of this notice as soon as reasonably practical.
 It is important that you read and retain this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information and what your rights are under the data protection legislation.

 We will comply with data protection law.
 This says that the personal information we hold about you must be: